amitkrsingh043/distributor/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# CONTRIBUTOR CONENANT CODE OF CONDUCT
 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as